MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-smartsheet-to-microsoft-cloud-app-security.md

 ## Limitations

-- Sign in and sign out activities aren't supported by Smartsheet.
+- Log in and log out activities aren't supported by Smartsheet.
 - Smartsheet activities don't contain IP addresses.
 - System activities are shown with the Smartsheet account name.